Giacomo-Menegatti/HARey_constellations_cards/README.md

 For a complete example and explanation, see the __Constellations_memory_demo.ipynb__ notebook.

 ## Translations
-In this project all the card names can be displayed in the native language.
-All the translations are contained in the __languages.csv__ file.
+The translations for all the names are contained in the __languages.csv__ file.
 Right now only IAU names, English (used by HARey) and Italian are present.
 New contributions are welcome, please open a pull request to edit the file.

 ## Functions and Methods